 1 2 3 4

 tell application "Evernote" activate import "/Users/Your OS X Username Here/Documents/Evernote Templates/Sample Template.enex" to "1.
-Inbox" with tags end tell
+Inbox" without tags end tell

 You’ll need to change the path to the template file to match your needs, and, if you want, you can change the notebook into which the template file is imported as well.
 Once that is finished, create a folder named ‘Evernote’ in the following directory: /Library/Scripts.
 You’ll know you’re in the right directory if you see other folders such as ‘ColorSync’, ‘Folder Actions’, ‘iChat’, etc. there.
 Save the AppleScript in the /Library/Scripts/Evernote folder that you just created.
 Before you exit the AppleScript Editor, open ‘Preferences…’ and, under the ‘General’ tab, make sure the ‘Show Script menu in menu bar’ option is checked.
 A little paper-scroll icon should now appear in your menu bar.
 Close the AppleScript Editor.